mkostrun/omega-iseries-pid-server/README.md

 - *timepid=0,1* - set configuration bit to enable/disable time proportional,
  that is, P in PID.

-- *full_id* - set 4 digit password that users will have to input to get the access to the features of the PID controller.
+- *full_id=0000* - set 4 digit password that users will have to input to get the access to the features of the PID controller.

-- *sp_id* - set 4 digit password that users will have to input to change the set point of the PID controller (the temperature that the hot plate should reach).
+- *sp_id=0000* - set 4 digit password that users will have to input to change the set point of the PID controller (the temperature that the hot plate should reach).

 - *direct=0,1* - set reverse (0) or direct (1) type of control for the PID controlled